mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-16"></a>
 [Back to top](#top)
 ## PA-16 -- Rep. Lloyd Smucker (R)
+### Committees
+Lloyd Smucker is the #12 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016